-University of Mumbai is one of the largest and oldest Universities to impart the various courses through the various levels of programmes in systems of higher education.
-As of now there are more than 475 courses conducted through the Nine (09) various levels of programmes in the University Department, recognized institutions and the affiliated colleges.
-These programmes has been designed by the concerned Board of Studies of the various faculties on the basis of the UGC guidelines and subsequently approved by the Academic Council and Management Council.
-Most of the programmes has been conducted at the University Departments and some of the programme has been conducted at the affiliated colleges & recognized institutions.
-The examinations for the semesters I to IV (First and Second Year) of UG programmes conducted by the Colleges and Institutions on behalf of the University and remaining two semesters V & VI (Third Year) by the University.
-The examinations for other programs like certificate and diploma is conducted by the colleges and departments and certificate is being issued by the Vice Chancellor of the University of Mumbai.
+The University of Mumbai is one of the largest and oldest Universities in the country to impart various courses under different levels of programmes within the framework of higher education.
+As of now, there are more than 475 courses conducted through nine (09) levels of programmes in the University Department, recognized institutions and the affiliated colleges.
+These programmes have been designed by the concerned Board of Studies of the various faculties on the basis of the UGC guidelines and subsequently approved by the Academic Council and Management Council.
+Most of the programmes are conducted at the University Departments and some of the programmes are conducted at the affiliated colleges & recognized institutions.
+The examinations for the semesters I to IV (First and Second Year) of the UG programmes are conducted by the Colleges and Institutions on behalf of the University and the examinations for the remaining two semesters V & VI (Third Year) are conducted by the University only.
+The examinations for other programmes at the certificate and diploma levels are conducted by the colleges and departments and the corresponding certificates are issued by the Vice Chancellor of the University of Mumbai.